atisharma/chasm_engine/README.md

-# Chasm - CHAracter State Manager
+# Chasm - CHAracter State Manager (game server)

 Chasm is a ***generative text adventure game*** in a ***world you specify***.
 It uses generative artificial intelligence to generate scenes and characters as you play.
-Unlike simply role-playing in ChatGPT or similar, important state persists (locations, characters, dialogue etc.)
+Unlike simply role-playing with a chatbot, important state persists (locations, characters, dialogue etc.)

+**This is the server software that clients connect to.**
+**It runs the 'world'.**

 You can use it with a local model (LLaMA derivative like Wizard-Vicuna) or OpenAI's models.
 See the config file for examples.